cloudflare/cloudflare-docs/content/r2/buckets/event-notifications.md

 During the beta, event notifications has the following limitations:
 - Queues [per-queue message throughput](/queues/platform/limits/) is currently 400 messages per second.
 If your workload produces more than 400 notifications per second, messages may be dropped.
-- For a given bucket, only one event notification rule can be created per Queue.
+- For a given bucket, only one event notification rule can be created per queue.
 - Each bucket can have up to 5 event notification rules.
 - Deletes that occur as a result of object lifecycle policies will not trigger an event notification.